tarzasai/StreamCondor/README.md

 # StreamCondor

-StreamCondor is a lightweight system-tray utility that monitors livestreams and opens them with your preferred player via Streamlink.
+StreamCondor is a lightweight system-tray utility that monitors livestreams and opens them with [Streamlink](https://streamlink.github.io/).

+## Features

+- 🔔 **Real-time Stream Monitoring** - Automatically detect when your favorite streamers go live
+- 🎯 **Multi-platform Support** - Works with Twitch, YouTube and any Streamlink-supported platform
+- 🖥️ **System Tray Integration** - Unobtrusive monitoring with visual status indicators
+- 🎨 **Custom Player Support** - Launch streams with mpv, VLC, or your preferred media player
+- ⚙️ **Flexible Configuration** - Per-stream settings for quality, notifications, and streamlink arguments
+- 🌐 **Favicon Support** - Automatic platform icon fetching and caching
+- 📋 **Clipboard Integration** - Quick stream launching from copied URLs

 Supported platforms: Linux, Windows, macOS (desktop with a system tray)